 WHAT IS THE MINIMUM AND MAXIMUM AMOUNT THAT CAN BE SENT?

-You can transfer funds up to 5 times per day with a minimum of $5 and a maximum of $2,500 per transaction, for a maximum of $5,000 total per day within your debit card purchasing limit and available funds.
+You can transfer funds up to 5 times per day with a minimum of $5 per transaction, and a maximum of $2,500 per transaction and a total daily limit of $2,500 per day.

 WHAT CARDS CAN BE USED TO SEND MONEY?

 $end P2P only allows First Security Bank debit cards assigned to the customer’s checking account to send payments.
-The customer’s eligible debit cards will be automatically added into the dropdown in the $end P2P menu.
+The customer’s eligible debit cards will be automatically added as payment options in the dropdown in the $end P2P menu.

 WHEN ARE THE FUNDS DEBITED FROM THE CHECKING ACCOUNT?